junginkoong/photo_portfolio/README.md

 # Summary
-Home - have destination labeled (country travelled) and corresponding images that fades in and out Portfolio - displays photos
 Gear - my Gears explaination (maybe 360 rotation view?)
 About - explaination about myself, my passion and what I want to achieve Other Works - TBD (under construction)